 Domingo Baca Trail #230 is a 7.9 mile lightly trafficked out and back trail located near Albuquerque, New Mexico that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until November.

 This hike starts out in a desert open space environment (no shade) and changes into the lush greenery and streams in the Sandia Mountains.
 Starting at the Domingo Baca trail, you can continue along this route to the site of the wreckage of a TWA flight which crashed in 1955 high in the mountains.